vahancho/polylineencoder/README.md

 ## Installation

-No installation required.
-Just compile *polylineencoder.h(.cpp)* in your project and use `gepaf::PolylineEncoder` class template.
+As `Polylineencoder` is a single header library no installation required.
+Just include *polylineencoder.h* in your project and instantiate `gepaf::PolylineEncoder` class template.

 ## Prerequisites